-1 (bb) employees of the Department of Corrections who 2 provide direct security or treatment services to offenders under supervision in 3 the community; 4 (cc) classified employees of State-operated therapeutic 5 community residences or inpatient psychiatric hospital units; 6 (dd) classified employees of public safety answering points; 7 (ee) classified employees of the Family Services Division of 8 the Department for Children and Families; 9 (ff) classified employees of the Vermont Veterans' Home; 10 (gg) classified employees of the Department of State's 11 Attorneys and Sheriffs, State's Attorneys, and employees of the Department of 12 State's Attorneys and Sheriffs who are assigned to a State's Attorney's field 13 office; and 14 (hh) classified employees in the Criminal Division of the 15 Attorney General's Office.
-16 17 Sec.
-13. SURVEY OF FIRE DEPARTMENTS; REPORT 18 (a) The Executive Director of the Division of Fire Safety shall conduct an 19 annual survey of Vermont municipal fire departments and private volunteer 20 fire departments during calendar years 2025, 2027, and 2029 regarding the departments: departments.
-(1) the number of firefighters in the department; (2) the number of firefighters in the department who use tobacco products; and (3) for each firefighter in the department, the firefighter's: (A) age; (B) gender; (C) position or rank in the department; (D) if a professional firefighter, the date of hire, and if a volunteer firefighter, the date on which service in the department began; (E) the period of employment or service with the department; (F) if the firefighter's employment or service with the department terminated during the previous 24 months, the date on which the employment or service terminated; (G) if a professional firefighter, the annual salary or hourly wage paid by the department; (H) if a volunteer firefighter, the annual salary or hourly wage paid by the volunteer firefighter's regular employment; and (I) the number of fires responded to during the previous 24 months.
+1 (bb) employees of the Department of Corrections who 2 provide direct security or treatment services to offenders under supervision in 3 the community; 4 (cc) classified employees of State-operated therapeutic 5 community residences or inpatient psychiatric hospital units; 6 (dd) classified employees of public safety answering points; 7 (ee) classified employees of the Family Services Division of 8 the Department for Children and Families; 9 (ff) classified employees of the Vermont Veterans' Home; 10 and 11 (gg) classified employees of the Department of State's 12 Attorneys and Sheriffs, State's Attorneys, and employees of the Department of 13 State's Attorneys and Sheriffs who are assigned to a State's Attorney's field 14 office.
+15 16 Sec.
+13. SURVEY OF FIRE DEPARTMENTS; REPORT 17 (a) The Executive Director of the Division of Fire Safety shall survey 18 Vermont municipal fire departments and private volunteer fire departments 19 regarding the following information: 20 (1) the number of firefighters in the department; 21 (2) the age of each firefighter in the department;

-1 (b)(1) Except as provided pursuant to subsection (c) of this section, all 2 information obtained as part of the surveys conducted pursuant to subsection 3 (a) of this section shall be kept confidential and shall be exempt from public 4 inspection and copying under the Public Records Act.
-5 (2) The reports prepared pursuant to subsection (c) of this section shall 6 present the results of the surveys conducted pursuant to subsection (a) of this 7 section in an aggregated and anonymized manner and shall not include 8 personally identifying information for any firefighter.
-9 (c) On or before December 15 of 2025, 2027, and 2029, the Executive 10 Director shall report to the Commissioner of Financial Regulation, the Senate 11 Committee on Economic Development, Housing and General Affairs and the 12 House Committee on Commerce and Economic Development regarding the 13 results of the survey.
-14 Sec.
-14. FIREFIGHTERS' WORKERS' COMPENSATION CLAIMS FOR 15 CANCER; ANNUAL REPORT 16 (a) The Commissioner of Financial Regulation shall, on or before 17 February 1 of 2026, 2028, and 2030, report to the Senate Committee on 18 Economic Development, Housing and General Affairs and the House 19 Committee on Commerce and Economic Development regarding: 20 (1) the number of workers' compensation claims for cancer that were 21 submitted by Vermont firefighters in the previous 24 months;
+1 (3) the number of firefighters in the department that use tobacco; 2 (4) for professional firefighters, the annual salary or hourly wage of 3 each firefighter; and 4 (5) for volunteer firefighters, the annual salary or hourly wage of each 5 volunteer firefighter in the volunteer firefighter's regular employment.
+6 (b) All information requested pursuant subsection (a) of this section shall 7 be requested in an anonymized form.
+8 (c) On or before December 15, 2024, the Executive Director shall report to 9 the Commissioner of Financial Regulation, the Senate Committee on 10 Economic Development, Housing and General Affairs and the House 11 Committee on Commerce and Economic Development regarding the results of 12 the survey.
+13 Sec.
+14. FIREFIGHTERS' WORKERS' COMPENSATION CLAIMS FOR 14 CANCER; ANNUAL REPORT 15 (a) The Commissioner of Financial Regulation shall, on or before 16 December 15 of 2024, 2025, 2026, 2027, and 2028, report to the Senate 17 Committee on Economic Development, Housing and General Affairs and the 18 House Committee on Commerce and Economic Development regarding: 19 (1) the number of workers' compensation claims for cancer that were 20 submitted by Vermont firefighters in the previous 12 months; 21 (2) the number and percentage of those claims that were approved;

-1 (2) the number and percentage of those claims that were approved; 2 (3) the types of cancer for which the claims were submitted; and 3 (4) national trends with respect to workers' compensation claims for 4 cancer submitted by firefighters during the previous 24 months, including, to 5 the extent that information is available, the number of claims filed, the rate of 6 claim approval, and, to the extent information is available, the types of cancer 7 for which claims were submitted.
-8 (b) All workers' compensation insurers doing business in Vermont shall 9 report to the Commissioner of Financial Regulation, in a time and manner 10 specified by the Commissioner: 11 (1) the number of workers' compensation claims for cancer that were 12 received by the insurer from Vermont firefighters; 13 (2) the number of those claims that were approved; and 14 (3) the types of cancer for which the claims were submitted.
-15 (c) The February 1, 2030 report required pursuant to subsection (a) of this 16 section shall, in addition to setting forth the information required pursuant to 17 subsection (a): 18 (1) aggregate and summarize the data required pursuant to subsection 19 (a) for the preceding six years; 20 (2) compare the incidence of cancer among firefighters in Vermont to 21 the incidence of cancer among firefighters nationally; and
+1 (3) the number and percentage of those claims that were for a type of 2 cancer that is not listed in 21 V.S.A. § 601(11)(E)(iii); and 3 (4) the number of those claims that were reported to the National 4 Firefighter Registry for Cancer.
+5 (b) All workers' compensation insurers doing business in Vermont shall 6 report to the Commissioner of Financial Regulation, in a time and manner 7 specified by the Commissioner: 8 (1) the number of workers' compensation claims for cancer that were 9 received by the insurer from Vermont firefighters; 10 (2) the number of those claims that were approved; and 11 (3) the types of cancer for which the claims were submitted.
+12 (c) The December 15, 2028 report required pursuant to subsection (a) of 13 this section shall, in addition to setting forth the information required pursuant 14 to subsection (a): 15 (1) aggregate and summarize the data required pursuant to subsection 16 (a) for the preceding five years; 17 (2) compare the incidence of cancer among firefighters in Vermont to 18 the incidence of cancer among firefighters nationally; and 19 (3) include a recommendation regarding any legislative action needed to 20 better address the occurrence of cancer among firefighters in Vermont.